EnigmaCurry/blog.rymcg.tech/content/blog/gitea.md

 ./render.sh gitea_env.sh
 ```

-Wait a minute for the gitea tokens/keys to generate (behind the scenes, this spawns a pod called `gitea-keygen-$RANDOM` and calls the `gitea generate secret` command and sets the variables for you, and cleans up the pod.)
+Wait a minute for the gitea tokens/keys to generate (behind the scenes, this

-When asked, enter the value for `POSTGRES_USER` (which will also be the name for
+spawns a pod called `gitea-keygen-$RANDOM` and calls the `gitea generate secret`
-the database, use `gitea` if you're unsure.) and `POSTGRES_PASSWORD`
+command and sets the variables for you, and cleans up the pod.)

 A bunch of `gitea.*.yaml` files are now generated, notably
 `gitea.sealed_secret.yaml` contains all of the secrets, and the entire gitea
 config file, encrypted into a Sealed Secret.
 Only your cluster can decrypt this
-file, so it is safe to commit this file inside your (private) git repository,
+file, so it is safe to commit this file inside your git repository, along with
-along with the rest of your configuration.
+the rest of your configuration.

 Once you have these templates rendered, you can apply them to the cluster.